- On-site & Online Workshops

 Note: Instructional coaching is most effective if the teacher has been given the choice of whether or not to be observed and coached.

 Sometimes you just need to see how something can work in your own classes, with your own students.
 Maybe you want to observe how I would approach a particular topic.
 Maybe you could use a day off from lesson planning!
 To all these ends, I am available to guest teach Spanish, French, Latin, and German classes.
-I communicate in advance with the teacher in order to get a feel for students' recent activities, current proficiency, and desired future outcomes.
+I communicate in advance with the teacher in order to get a feel for students' recent activities, current proficiency, and desired outcomes.
 Often several teachers or an entire department will observe my lesson and discuss takeaways for their own classes.

 To help maximize the effectiveness, joy, and sustainability of language programs, I conduct formal reviews of curricula, programs, and departments, either solo or as part of a review team.
 Common features of the review process are outlined below.